As you discover more about Christendom, you'll see why the Newman Guide to Choosing a Catholic College says:

 For 30 years Christendom College has made a vital contribution to American Catholic life through its solid spiritual formation and its liberal arts curriculum.
 While some colleges in this Guide may match its Catholic commitment, it is unlikely that any exceeds it.

-In summary, this is what makes Christendom a truly Catholic College and enables its students to Breathe Catholic:
+In summary, this is what makes Christendom a truly Catholic College:

 - The College, although lay-run, has the approval of the Ordinary of the Diocese of Arlington, Virginia, in which it is located.
 Christendom was founded in 1977 with the assistance of then-founding Bishop of Arlington, the late Bishop Thomas J. Welsh, and continued to receive the support of his successor, the late Bishop John R. Keating.
 Now, the Third Bishop of Arlington, Paul S. Loverde, is very supportive of Christendom and the College and the Diocese have a great relationship.
 (Read quote from Bishop Loverde about Christendom College)